Donitzo/godot-simple-portal-system/README.md

 > **Note**: Portals are expensive to render.
 Disable portals which are far away or use "disable_viewport_distance".

 > **Note**: Ensure that the parent hierarchy of the portal is uniformly scaled.
 Non-uniform scaling in the parent hierarchy can introduce skewing effects, which may lead to unexpected or incorrect behavior of the portal.
+However, scaling the portal itself in a non-uniform fashion is okay.

 1. Attach the `portal.gd` script to two `MeshInstance3D` nodes that represent your portal surfaces.
 2. Establish a connection between the two portals: Assign one portal to the `exit_portal` property of the other portal.
 For a one-way portal, leave one portal disconnected.